PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 the deliberately absent owner module.
 Phase-store validation remains `2 passed`, the managed inventory remains 33, and the store remains exactly 128 IDs and 128 owners.
 Ruff, bytecode compilation, and whitespace checks pass.

+## Extract late final-shape/terminal fan-out cleanup

+`passes/late_final_shape_terminal_fanout_orchestration.py` now owns the two characterized children.
+It forwards the exact existing `LateFinalShapeBoundaryContext` to late final-shape cleanup, then forwards that context's exact embedded `ModelIRPassContext` to terminal optional fan-out/singleton cleanup.
+The layout option is forwarded only to the second child, and both complete raw result objects are returned by identity.

+The lowerer replaces only `_late_final_shape_boundary_results` and `_terminal_fanout_singleton_results` with `_late_final_shape_terminal_fanout_results`.
+The late-affine predecessor and terminal Conv/Pool/no-layout successor branch remain unchanged.
+Both child owners, lowerer compatibility wrappers, graph behavior, public APIs, artifacts, dependencies, and TensorFlow isolation remain intact; only the two now-unused direct child imports are removed from the lowerer.

+The first affected run deliberately recorded 47 failures across 24 files; all were stale direct-owner, target, route, or neighbor expectations caused by the ownership move.
+After owner-aware updates, sequential validation passes: focused `6`, affected `422`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 33 to 32.